-The ADSL Router is equipped with LEDs on the front panel as described in the table below (from left to right):
+The ADSL Router is equipped with five LEDs on the front panel as described in the table below (from left to right):

 LED Color Status Description PWR Green Unlit Power off.
 Solid Power on.
 DIAG Green Unlit Power off or initial self-test of the unit is OK.
 Blinking When software downloading or updating operation parameters located in FLASH memory is in progress.
 Solid Initial self-test failure or programming FLASH memory failure.
-LAN1 Green Unlit Power off or no Ethernet carrier is present. to LAN4 Blinking Ethernet carrier is present and user data is going through Ethernet port.
-LAN Solid Ethernet carrier is present.
-USB B Green Unlit Power off or wait for USB connection going up.
+LAN Green Unlit Power off or no Ethernet carrier is present.
+Blinking Ethernet carrier is present and user data is going through Ethernet port.
+Solid Ethernet carrier is present.
+USB Green Unlit Power off or wait for USB connection going up.
 Blinking User data is going through USB port.
 Solid USB connection is OK.
-WLAN AN Green Unlit Power off or no radio signal (WLAN card is not present or fails to function).
-Blinking Traffic is going through Wireless LAN interface.
-Solid Wireless LAN interface ready to work.
 DSL Green Unlit Power off or ADSL line connection is handshaking or training is in progress.
 Blinking User data is going through ADSL port.
 Solid ADSL line connection is OK.